 - One-Man Army: He scored 100 points in a single game by himself.
 Keep in mind that most teams don't even break that score very often.

-- Rated M for Manly: His booming voice, large frame and playboy traits made him one of the manliest man in Basketball history.
+- Rated M for Manly: His good look, booming voice, large frame and playboy traits made him often referenced as one of the manliest man in Basketball history.